Forceh91/retro-env-can-weather-chan/README.md

 When you start the backend you will then see it check and generate a playlist for you based off of the files found in that directory.

+The [config](http://localhost:8600/#/config) page has the option to reload the playlist without restarting the backend portion of the application.

 ```
 Generating playlist from `music` folder...
 Generated a playlist of 62 files...